tuiwidgets/tuiwidgets/doc/ZWidget.rst

    This is used by the layout system when placing the widget.

    When implementing widgets, override this to return the preferred size of the widget.
-   The meaning depends on the set size policy.
+   The meaning depends on the set :cpp:enum:`size policy <Tui::SizePolicy>`.

 .. rst-class:: tw-virtual
 .. cpp:function:: QSize minimumSizeHint() const